A

 Messy eater

-Maybe it has a lot to do with the shape of their head and those saggy jowls but the bulldog is famous for leaving a meal with a messy face.
-You may have to get in the habit of cleaning the mix’s face after eating.
+Maybe it has a lot to do with the shape of their head and those saggy jowls, but the bulldog is famous for leaving a meal with a messy face.
+You may have to get in the habit of cleaning the dog’s face after eating.

 Great family companion

 This special animal loves being around loved ones.
 He’ll look for you and set himself at your feet regularly.
-He anticipates spending time with you and will you feel loved all the time.
+He anticipates spending time with you and wants you to feel loved all the time.

 Could easily suffer from obesity